Legal Name on Contracts: Everything You Need To Know

 Simply being careless can put your assets at risk.
 Whenever signing a business contract, use your complete legal business name.
 If you have incorporated, your business is its own entity and should be treated as such in the contract.
 Your legal name as an individual should not be listed.
 Make sure that if another entity presents you with a contract that all legal names are written correctly.

 If you need help with the legal name on contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.